 The role of a professional organization is serving its clients; our role is serving the members of the university community.
 The manner in which Police Services conducts business, operationally as well as administratively, must be consistent with professionally accepted practices and ideals.
 The members of the university community are entitled to a professional department.
-It is for this reason that we voluntarily sought accreditation by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA)
+It is for this reason that we voluntarily sought accreditation.

 What accreditation means to us: